raymondvictorioh/BeehaviorAI/replit.md

 **AI Service:**
 - OpenAI API integration in `server/openai.ts`
 - Uses GPT-5 model (as of August 2025)
+- Uses Whisper API for real-time audio transcription
 - Requires `OPENAI_API_KEY` environment variable
+- **Features:**
-- Provides contextual assistance based on current page
+  - Contextual AI assistant based on current page
+  - Behavior summaries for students
+  - **Meeting summary generation from notes and transcripts**
+  - Real-time audio transcription in 3-second chunks
+- **Meeting Summary Generation:**
+  - Analyzes notes and transcripts using GPT-5
-- Generates behavior summaries and answers user queries
+  - Generates structured summaries with key points, action items, and recommendations
+  - Appears in conditional "Summary" tab after generation
+  - User-friendly error messages when API key is invalid/missing

 **Database:**
 - Neon serverless PostgreSQL (configured but may not be actively provisioned)